popbangshwang/mkdocs/README.md

 git clone https://github.com/<username>/<repo>.git && cd mkdocs
 ```

-**This container requires apache2-utils and openssl to generate the .htpasswd file and self signed ssl certificate:** - run.sh can use apt install to install these
+**This container requires apache2-utils and openssl to generate the .htpasswd file and self signed ssl certificate:**
+  - 'run.sh' can use 'apt install' to install these.

 ## Running and setup